KudoAI/chatgpt.js/docs/USERGUIDE.md

 ### getResponse

-If it's a previously created chat, read [chatgpt.getResponseFromDOM](#getresponsefromdom)
+If it's a previously created chat, see [chatgpt.getResponseFromDOM](#getresponsefromdom)

-If it's a new chat, read [chatgpt.getResponseFromAPI](#getresponsefromapi-async)
+If it's a new chat, see [chatgpt.getResponseFromAPI](#getresponsefromapi-async)

 ### getResponseFromAPI `async`